zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Toggles ShipInWater Sounds, the sound of the hull hitting water
 - Default Value: true

+## Patches

+### DynamicLocations
+- Description: Enables DynamicLocations mod to access ValheimRAFT/Vehicles identifiers.
+- Default Value: true

+### ComfyGizmo - Enable Patch
+- Description: Patches relative rotation allowing for copying rotation and building while the raft is at movement, this toggle is only provided in case patches regress anything in Gizmos and players need a work around.
+- Default Value: false

+### ComfyGizmo - Vehicle Creative zero Y rotation
+- Description: Vehicle/Raft Creative mode will set all axises to 0 for rotation instead keeping the turn axis.
+Gizmo has issues with rotated vehicles, so zeroing things out is much safer.
+Works regardless of patch if mod exists
+- Default Value: true

+### Vehicles Prevent Pausing
+- Description: Prevents pausing on a boat, pausing causes a TON of desync problems and can make your boat crash or other players crash
+- Default Value: true

+### Vehicles Prevent Pausing SinglePlayer
+- Description: Prevents pausing on a boat during singleplayer.
+Must have the Vehicle Prevent Pausing patch as well
+- Default Value: false

+### Enable PlanBuild Patches (required to be on if you installed PlanBuild)
+- Description: Fixes the PlanBuild mod position problems with ValheimRaft so it uses localPosition of items based on the parent raft.
+This MUST be enabled to support PlanBuild but can be disabled when the mod owner adds direct support for this part of ValheimRAFT.
+PlanBuild mod can be found here. https://thunderstore.io/c/valheim/p/MathiasDecrock/PlanBuild/
+- Default Value: false

 ## Rams

 ### ramDamageEnabled